mehtadome/Spotify-App/backend/README.md

 # Getting Started with Spotify API

 This quick tutorial should give you everything you need to get started with Spotify API.
-Ensure you finished **Step 1** on [Getting Started Tutorial](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).
+Ensure you finished **Step 1** on Spotify's [Getting Started Tutorial](https://developer.spotify.com/documentation/web-api/tutorials/getting-started).

 - If you're opening this file in VSCode.
 Right click the file banner and `Open Preview` or `[Cmd + Shift + V]`.